 Title IX of the Education Amendments Act of 1972 is a federal law prohibiting sex discrimination by entities that receive federal funds, including educational institutions.
 The law is enforced by the U.S. Department of Education, Office of Civil Rights.
 The Department of Education has promulgated regulations to implement Title IX.
 The regulations appear at 34 C.F.R.
 Part 106.

 Title IX and the implementing regulations state that "no person in the United States shall on the basis of sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 The definition of “program or activity” includes all the operations of an educational institution that receives federal funds.

 Title IX is one of several federal and state laws governing equal opportunity.
-In furtherance of all these laws, North Park University has adopted a strict Policy Against Discrimination, Harassment or Retaliation.
+In furtherance of all these laws, North Park University has adopted a strict Policy Against Discrimination, Harassment, Sexual Violence, Relationship Violence, and Retaliation.
 North Park University does not discriminate on the basis of race, national origin, sex, age, disability, marital status, or veteran status.
 North Park University does not permit harassment, including sexual harassment or other harassment based on gender.
 North Park University does not permit retaliation.
 North Park prohibits any act of sexual violence.

 All University administrators have responsibility to ensure that equal opportunity policies are followed, just as all members of the North Park community are expected to adhere to the policies.
 Coordination of these efforts, and responsibility for implementation of, and compliance oversight for, the Policy, including prompt and equitable resolution of any complaints, is delegated to the University’s EO/Title IX Coordinator and Deputy Coordinators.